featurist/vdom-query/readme.md

 ### .not(selector)
 Remove elements matching the selector, from the set of matched elements.

+### .outerHtml()
+Get the HTML of the first element in the set of matched elements.

+### .parent()
+Get the parent of each element in the current set of matched elements.

+### .size()
+Return the number of elements in the vdom-query object.

+### .skip(count)
+Reduce the set of matched elements to those with an index greater than the specified count.

 ### .slice(start, [count])
 Reduce the set of matched elements to a subset specified by a range of indices.

+### .take(count)
+Reduce the set of matched elements to the first `count` elements.

+### .text()
+Get the combined text contents of each element in the set of matched elements, including their descendants.

 # Work in progress